serverless/blog/posts/2019-11-26-november-2019-lambda-releases.md

 ## Lambda Updates Galore!

 The AWS Lambda team has been busy sneaking in a bunch of updates before re:Invent this year.
-White I [recently wrote](https://serverless.com/blog/aws-lambda-supported-languages-and-runtimes/) about all the new runtimes that Lambda now supports, they've also added several substantial new features to support sending asynchronous Lambda results along to a destination, having SQS FIFO queues as a Lambda event trigger, and providing greater control over how we interact with streams.
-Let's take a look at the pre-re:Invent Lambda feature announcements as of Nov 25, 2019.
+White I [recently wrote](https://serverless.com/blog/aws-lambda-supported-languages-and-runtimes/) about all the new runtimes that Lambda now supports, they've also added several substantial new features that allow sending asynchronous Lambda results along to a destination, having SQS FIFO queues as a Lambda event trigger, and providing greater control over how we interact with DynamoDB and Kinesis streams.
+Let's take a look at the pre-re:Invent Lambda feature announcements as of Nov 26, 2019.

 ## AWS Lambda Destinations and Asynchronous Invocation Improvements